 Alimentari

-The Italian sandwich shop and artisanal grocery store will open a new location on Monroe Street in early 2025.
+The Italian sandwich shop and artisanal grocery store opened a new location on Monroe Street.

 Orchard

-Owners of The Cider Farm, a former cidery on Madison's west side, will open a gastropub in Verona this spring featuring classic Wisconsin fare alongside elevated dishes, all made from locally sourced ingredients.
+Owners of The Cider Farm, a former cidery on Madison's west side, opened a gastropub in Verona this spring featuring classic Wisconsin fare alongside elevated dishes, all made from locally sourced ingredients.

 New Spaces